 SBM is headed by CMTL Dean Rabbi Aryeh Klapper, with an array of distinguished guest lecturers.
 SBM Fellows will lead a variety of public learning opportunities during the seminar, including one-on-one study, thematic text-study groups, and formal classes.
-For more information about the summer, please contact Anne Sendor at firstname.lastname@example.org.
+At the end of the summer, SBM fellows will write a formal Teshuvah based on the topic studied.